splunk/splunk-connect-for-snmp/docs/microk8s/mk8s/k8s-microk8s.md

 su - $USER
 ```

-Wait for Installation of Mk8S to complete:
+Wait for Installation of microk8s to complete:
 ```bash
 microk8s status --wait-ready
 ```

 ## Install required services for SC4SNMP

-The following commands can be issued from any one node in a cluster:
+The following commands can be issued from any node in a cluster:

 ```bash
 sudo systemctl enable iscsid